weebik/weebsite/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-Thank you for your interest in contributing to my personal CV website!
-Your feedback and suggestions are invaluable in making this project better.
+Thank you for your interest in contributing to my project!
+Your feedback and suggestions are invaluable in making this app better.
 Below are some ways you can contribute:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>